firatbatar/6502Emulator/test/Instructions/README.md

 This directory contains unit tests for the instructions.

+## Test Templates

+Since most of the instruction do similar actions as they are performing their instruction I will write some templates to re-use.
+Templates can be found in [`templates`](./templates/) folder.

 ## Folder Structure

 Instructions are grouped as they are in the source code.
 Each group of instructions has its own directory.
-Each instruction has its own test file.
+Each instruction has its own C file.
 The instructions that have tests are marked with :white_check_mark:.

 _Note that the list only includes currently implemented instructions._